 As outlined in the City of Ottawa Design Guidelines, the generally accepted best practice is to design new water distribution systems to operate between 350 kPa (50 psi) and 480 kPa (70 psi).
-The maximum pressure at any point within the distribution system in occupied areas outside of the public right-of-way shall not exceed 552 kPa (80 psi) and the minimum pressure at any point within the distribution system of the distribution system shall not fall below 270 kPa (40 psi).
-As such, based on the City boundary conditions, pressure reducing valves are not predicted to be required throughout
+The maximum pressure at any point within the distribution system in occupied areas outside of the public right-of-way shall not exceed 552 kPa (80 psi) and the minimum pressure at any point within the distribution system shall not fall below 270 kPa (40 psi).
+The maximum service pressure is 79 psi, below the 80 psi threshold.
+As such, pressure reducing valves may not be required for the proposed development.
+The minimum pressure is 61 psi under PHD, meeting the required 40 psi threshold.